ergoplatform/ergo-dex/docs/dex-blog-post.md

 to fill this gap and give updates on both new network and tooling development.

-Ergo have expressive smart contracts and transaction model which allows an implementation of fully trustless DEX protocol.
-The signed buy and sell orders can be put into blockchain independently by the buyers and sellers.
+Ergo have expressive smart contracts and transaction model which allows an implementation of fully trustless DEX protocol, in which signed buy and sell orders can be put into blockchain independently by buyers and sellers.
 The off-chain matching service can observe Ergo blockchain, find matching orders and submit the swap transaction without knowing any secrets.
 The matching can be incentivized by _DEX reward_ payed as part of a _swap transaction_.
 Anyone who first discover the match of the two